 The curriculum provides each resident (PGY- 1-5), by graduation, with 6 months of training in each subspecialty area (spine, hand/upper extremity neuromuscular, foot and ankle/lower extremity neuromuscular, joints, sports medicine, and pediatrics in addition to 2 months of research and 1 month senior elective.
 Education in orthopedic trauma is ongoing throughout the course of training with 6 months specifically dedicated to trauma education on the trauma/inpatient service.
 All faculty members participate in trauma call.
 Due to the high volume of trauma cases seen in the Level One trauma center, the night float resident frequently has the opportunity to scrub emergent orthopedic cases during their shift.The Department of Orthopedic Surgery is in full compliance with the Accreditation Council for Graduate Education (ACGME) 80-hour duty regulations.

 Resident conferences are the backbone of the educational experience.
-Our residents consistently achieve high scores on the Orthopedic In-training Examination, having ranked nationally over 90%, 8 of the last 12 years The Program has a 100% Board Pass rate on the written/oral examination by the American Board of Orthopedic Surgeons.
+Our residents consistently achieve high scores on the Orthopedic In-training Examination, having ranked nationally over 90%, 9 of the last 13 years.
 This outcome is evidence of our exceptional conference schedule.

 Grand Rounds are mandatory educational conferences for the orthopedic residents and faculty.
 Grand Rounds are held every Friday from 8-9am in the Department of Orthopedic Surgery Education and Conference Center.